FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/04MessageSchema.md

 `<set>` and `<choice>` XML elements

-Multi-value choice example, The choice is encoded as a bitset.
+Multi-value choice example, the choice is encoded as a bitset.

 ```xml
 <type name="bitset" primitiveType="uint8" />